AndrewJBateman/angular-regex-project/README.md

 # :zap: Angular Regex Project

 * This app highlights search text within a string.
-It renders HTML on the screen via a variable and manipulates that HTML based on a query, a regular expression and regex replace logic.
+It renders HTML on the screen via a variable and manipulates that HTML based on a query, a regular expression and REGEX replace logic.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-regex-project?style=plastic)